bhoomildayani182/Restaurants_Table_Booking/README.md

 # book-my-table
-this project is developed by
+This project is developed by

+           Bhoomil Dayani
            Harsh Nagani

-this project is build to overcome solution of unmanaged table booking system in restaurent
+This project is build to overcome solution of unmanaged table booking system in restaurent.